Motoki0616/ReactTimer/readme.md

 * Mocha

 ## Running
-Application has very few dependencies, so it’s most probably very easy to understand when you scan through the code, but there is at least few steps you should know
+Application has few dependencies.
+There is few steps you should know

 ### Install dependencies
 First you need to install dependencies, run command bellow